Nonzero-sum stochastic differential games with impulse controls: a verification theorem with applications: Examples of solvable one-dimensional impulse games

 Our goal is to use the Verification Theorem \ref{thm:verification}.
-We start by looking for a solution to the problem in \eqref{pbNEW}, in order to get a couple of candidates $\tilde V_1, \tilde V_2$ for the value functions $V_1,V_2$.
+We start by looking for a solution to the problem in \eqref{pbNEW}, in order to get a couple of candidates $\tilde V_1, \tilde V_2$ for the payoff functions $V_1,V_2$.

 First, consider the two equations in the QVI problem \eqref{pbNEW}, that is

 for $i,j \in \{1,2\}$, with $i \neq j$; this suggests the following representation for $\tilde V_i$:

 for $i \in \{1,2\}$ and $x \in \rr$, where $\vphi_i$ is a solution to